fnan/FeatureBudgetedRandomForest/README.md

 -i: impurity function: threashold-Pairs(0,default), entropy(1), powers(2).
 -a: alpha, threashold for impurity function (default: 0).
 -o: set to 0 if oob samples are NOT used (default); set to 1 if oob samples are used ; set to 2 if oob samples AND validation samples are used for determining node label for test points.
 -c: cost vector input file name, one feature cost per row.
+Assume uniform feature cost if cost input file not supplied.
 -R: run ranking (default classification).

 data_input_file format: